-The Veteran Business Owners Initiative was established to assist veterans facing physical and emotional challenges run successful ventures.
+The Veteran Business Owners Initiative was initially established to assist veterans facing physical and emotional challenges run successful ventures.
 It has since expanded into helping any veteran and/or their family member learn to become a successful entrepreneur.
 This organization offers an organized environment to support the program’s members at all levels of business development, from business plan creation to running daily operations.
 While veterans involved in this peer support group have proven their willingness to succeed as business-owners, various members have reached the point of being ready to launch or grow their businesses but have been held back by the lack of accessible financing options.

 The group, which is run by veterans for veterans, holds biweekly meetings in which members participate in discussions of their businesses’ progress.
 This initiative was created in 2004 at the Bedford, Massachusetts location of the Veterans’ Health Administration with the purpose of helping veterans expand employment opportunities beyond the realm of the typical low-wage, low-commitment jobs offered to veterans, some with disabilities.
 The initiative has since developed the Business Gym, an eighteen week program that teaches fundamental business concepts and tools.

 The Empowerment Bank is a non-profit organization created to fund the entrepreneurial ventures of veterans by providing them access to micro-loans.
 The Veteran Business Owners Initiative (VBOI), is the umbrella association under which the Empowerment Bank exists.

 In point of fact, while all this was going on, we found our veteran members were getting better; feeling good about themselves and engaging each other and the full society around them very successfully.
 Many achievements have been noted, businesses have made money, full time jobs have been taken, enrollment to higher education and healthy new relationships have been started, including engagements of which we are very proud.
 With determination and thoughtful planning, we are optimistic about the future of this program and our role as veterans helping veterans to do more than overcome— to excel at whatever goals we choose for ourselves!